stryker-mutator/robo-coasters-example/README.md

 ## What is this?

 RoboCoasters is a small application to demo mutation testing.
-It actually has a fair amount of unit tests.
-When we wrote this application, we didn't even try our best to write bad tests.
+It has a fair amount of unit tests.
+We didn't try our best to write bad tests when we wrote this application.
 We just focussed on code coverage and didn't practice Test Driven Development.
-It turns out it's really easy to write bad tests or forget a few important test cases.
+It turns out it's easy to write bad tests or forget a few important test cases.
 RoboCoasters even has a fairly large bug.
-Finding it is pretty easy using the mutation report.
+Finding it is easy using the mutation report.
 Why don't you give it a try? 😁

 **Note:** Robo coasters is developed using [native web components](https://developer.mozilla.org/en-US/docs/Web/Web_Components) without a frontend framework.
-This is done on purpose to keep this example as accessible as possible, as well as to keep the maintenance burden low.
+This is done on purpose to keep this example as accessible as possible and to keep the maintenance burden low.

 ## Try it yourself